Custom Data Plane

 }

-We will not implement the generateDataAddress function, as it may vary depending on the use case.
-But at the high level a generateDataAddress should generate a DataAddress in DSP format that contains useful information for the consumer for fetching the data: endpoint, endpointType and custom extensible properties endpointProperties.
+function, as it may vary depending on the use case.
+But at the high level a generateDataAddress

-For example the default EDC genarates a DataAddress that contains also authorization information like the auth token to be used when request data using the Data Plane public API and the token type (e.g. bearer).
+that contains also authorization information like the auth token to be used when request data using the Data Plane public API and the token type (e.g. bearer).

-Implementors may also want to track PULL requests in a persistent storage, which can be useful in scenario like token revocation or transfer process termination.
+requests in a persistent storage, which can be useful in scenario like token revocation or transfer process termination.

 How the actual data requests is handled depends on the implementation of the custom data plane.
-It could be done in the same way as it’s done in the EDC data plane, which exposes an endpoint that validates the authorization and it proxies the request to the sourceDataAddress.
+It could be done in the same way as it’s done in the EDC data plane, which exposes an endpoint that validates the authorization and it proxies the request to the sourceDataAddress

 The DPS gives enough flexibility for implementing different strategy for different use cases.

-2.2 SUSPEND and TERMINATE
+2.2 SUSPEND

 A DPS compliant data plane implementation should also support SUSPEND and TERMINATE messages.

-If implementors are keeping track of the transfers (STARTED), those message are useful for closing the data channels and cleaning-up I/O resources.
+), those message are useful for closing the data channels and cleaning-up I/O resources.